kragen/derctuo/markdown/pyrolysis-3d-printing.md

 Metal and semimetal oxides
 --------------------------

-(For the purpose of the following, consider "metals" to include boron, silicon, and aluminum as well as the usual metals.)
+(For the purpose of the following, consider “metals” to include boron, silicon, and aluminum as well as the usual metals.)

 A number of metal oxides form minerals with desirable properties, and